RagingTiger/RagingTiger.github.io/_posts/2019-12-12-docker-reverse-proxy.md

 specify with the `--name` option) to send traffic to that container.
-In this case, we need to configure NGINX to send traffic to our `blog` container, and we can use the name of that container (i.e. `blog`) as the local domain name for that container on the `proxy` network.
+In this case, we need to configure NGINX to send traffic to our `blog` container, and we can use the name of that container (i.e. `blog`) as the local domain name for that container on the `proxy` network (and also the port `5000` which the web server in this example binds to by default).

 Next we are going to start our reverse proxy passing this `proxy` network as a command line argument using the `--network` option: